elegant-scipy/elegant-scipy/markdown/ch4.markdown

 that, right at the end of the signal, it jumps back to its beginning value.
 Consider the function, $x(t)$, shown here:

-![[fig:Periodicity anomaly]Eight samples have been taken of a given function with effective length $T_{eff}$.
+![Eight samples have been taken of a given function with effective length $T_{eff}$.
 With the discrete Fourier transform assuming periodicity, it creates a step discontinuity between the first and last samples.](../figures/periodic.png)